With today’s affordable housing crisis, it feels more prudent than ever to look to ADUs as one possible solution.

 There are four main phases: financing, design, permitting, and construction.
 Each phase has its own timeline, which can sometimes be impacted by factors entirely outside of your control.

 Take the supply chain, for example.
 When the pandemic hit, home renovation projects across the country skyrocketed like never before.
 This made getting your hands on certain supplies like lumber rather challenging.
-You might even remember these difficulties firsthand!
+If you were one such home renovator, this probably sounds very familiar!

 Funky lot characteristics can also throw a wrench into things, as well as the backlog of work at your city’s planning department or simply bad weather conditions.

-Can I rent out my ADU in Denver?
+Can I rent out my ADU in Sacramento?

-Whichever option you go with, opting to rent out your ADU is a great way to earn substantial passive income and increase your property value.
+Regardless of what you choose to do, opting to rent out your ADU is a great way to earn substantial passive income and increase your property value.

-To give you a better idea, according to rentcafe.com, the average rent for an 841-square-foot apartment in Denver costs around $1,997 per month.
-ADUs usually yield higher rents thanks to their privacy and outdoor space, so we’d estimate you could rent your ADU for about $2,200.
+To give you a better idea, according to rentcafe.com, the average rent for an 826 square foot apartment in Sacramento costs around $1,855 per month.
+ADUs usually yield higher rents thanks to their privacy and outdoor space, so we’d estimate you could rent your ADU for about $2,100.
 Not too shabby!

 In addition to the passive income you’d accrue, there’s hardly a better way to afford an early retirement, a trip abroad, and more!
 And don’t forget the help it provides those looking for more affordable housing options.
 Truly a win-win scenario!